bklofas/rtl-aprs-igate/README.md

 ### 1.4 Run The Container
-1. Just to test things out: `docker run -it --rm --device=/dev/bus/usb -v ~/rtl-aprs-igate/station.conf:/station.conf:ro -v ~/rtl-aprs-igate/direwolf.conf:/root/direwolf.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest`
+1. Just to test things out: `docker run -it --rm --device=/dev/bus/usb -v ~/rtl-aprs-igate/station.conf:/station.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest`

     * This downloads a pre-built container from the Github container registry.
     * Architectures supported are i386, amd64, arm32v6, arm32v7, and arm64.
 Tested on amd64, arm32v7, and arm64. arm packages run on all RaspberryPi flavors.
 Your client will automatically download the appropriate architecture.